Don’t be afraid.

 The key is in these things.

 This in an excerpt of a small essay I wrote the other day.
-It was inspired by Ryan Holiday’s book, Stillness is Key.
+It was inspired by Ryan Holiday’s book, Stillness is Key (affiliate link).
 In it, he brings to light the historic accounts of great people reminding us to stay still, enjoy the moment, and remember who we are.

 The characters he brings to life are Winston Churchill, Marcus Aurelius, Epictetus, Epicures, British Royals, Samurais, Abraham Lincoln, Benjamin Franklin, and Anne Frank, to name a few.
 There are many more to mention.